SUSE/lab-setup/README.md

 [![CI](https://github.com/SUSE/lab-setup/actions/workflows/ci.yml/badge.svg?branch=develop)](https://github.com/SUSE/lab-setup/actions/workflows/ci.yml)

 Welcome!
-You'll find in this repository good open-source stuff to setup a lab environment.
+You'll find in this repository some open-source material to setup a lab environment.

 It is used internally at SUSE (the goal being to capitalize and factorize), but is open to everyone.
 Feel free to contribute and share feedback!